 The CoC or partnering agency must establish and implement a system to identify EHV-eligible individuals and families within the agency's caseload and make referrals to the HRA.
 The CoC or other partnering agency must certify that the EHV applicants they refer to the HRA meet at least one of the four EHV eligibility criteria.
 The HRA will maintain a copy of the referral or certification from the CoC or other partnering agency in the participant's file along with other eligibility paperwork.
-Homeless service providers must use the certification form found in Exhibit TPS-2 of this chapter.
-Victim services providers must use the certification form found in Exhibit TPS-3 of this chapter when identifying eligible families who qualify as victims of human trafficking.
+Homeless service providers may, but are not required to, use the certification form found in Exhibit TPS-2 of this chapter.
+Victim services providers may, but are not required to, use the certification form found in Exhibit TPS-3 of this chapter when identifying eligible families who qualify as victims of human trafficking.